musicist288/EC601-IoT-Security/_code/Project-2/README.md

 from the root of this repo, or you can set your PYTHONPATH environment variable to the root to the repo.

-See the README file in the `scripts/` folder for a descriptions of the different scripts and their results.
+See the README file in the `scripts/` folder for a description of the different scripts and their results.